tomswinburne/POPS-Regression/README.md

 ```

 As can be seen, the final error bars give very good coverage of the test output

+Fitting a quartic polynomial to a complex function

+Green: two sigma of posterior from Bayesian Regression

+Orange: two sigma of posterior from POPS Regression

 ![Example POPS regression](example_image.png)